BootBlock/PoSh-Backup/README.md

     *   **Other Formats:** CSV, JSON, XML (CliXml), Plain Text (TXT), and Markdown (MD) also supported for data export and integration, updated to include target transfer and checksum details where appropriate.
 *   **Comprehensive Logging:** Get detailed, colour-coded console output and optional per-job text file logs for easy monitoring and troubleshooting of both local operations and remote transfers.
 *   **Log File Retention:** Automatically manage the number of log files kept per job.
 Configurable globally, per job, or per backup set, with a CLI override.
 A setting of `0` means infinite retention.
 This prevents the `Logs/` directory from growing indefinitely.
 *   **Pin Backups:** Protect specific backup archives from automatic deletion by retention policies.
-By creating a simple `.pinned` marker file next to an archive, you can ensure that critical or milestone backups are preserved indefinitely, regardless of the configured retention count.
-Management of pins is handled via new `-PinBackup` and `-UnpinBackup` command-line switches.
+This can be done proactively when an archive is created (via the `-Pin` switch or a job setting) or retroactively on any existing archive (via the `-PinBackup <path>` management utility).
 *   **Safe Simulation Mode:** Perform a dry run (`-Simulate`) to preview local backup operations, remote transfers, retention (archive and log files), **post-run system actions**, and **checksum operations** without making any actual changes.
 *   **Configuration Validation:** Quickly test and validate your configuration file (`-TestConfig`).
 This includes basic validation of Backup Target definitions and **job dependency validation** (checking for circular references and dependencies on non-existent jobs).
 Optional advanced schema validation for the overall configuration structure is also available.
 *   **Proactive Free Space Check:** Optionally verify sufficient destination disk space in the `DestinationDir` before starting backups to prevent failures.